janschill/cern-solid-code-investigation/report/review-solid-spec.md

 <!-- TODO: think about the order of these -->

 #### Incomplete draft

+*Edit: as of lately 05.12.2020 this section has been added.*

 Due to the fact that the specifications are work in progress and even some crucial *sub-specifications*, like Web Access Control ([existing draft](https://www.w3.org/wiki/WebAccessControl)), are not even started, makes a review challenging as the documents are subject to additions, removals, or changes.
 Even though it can be assumed the general direction of its underlying principles does not change.